-Dental Crowns Completing Fox Chapel Smiles
+Dental Crowns Completing Kittanning Smiles

 If you're self-conscious about cracked, broken, decayed, or worn teeth, we can bring back your healthy, natural-looking smile with dental crowns, also called caps.
 A dental crown can completely restore structure, strength, and function to a tooth following extensive decay or damage when a filling is not enough to repair the smile.
 Designed to fit snugly and function as a healthy tooth, a crown will protect your tooth from further damage and preserve the jaw's correct natural alignment.
-If you need our help restoring your smile following damage or decay, call Voller Dentistry right away to schedule a treatment consultation in our Kittaning or Fox Chapel dental office.
+If you need our help restoring your smile following damage or decay, call Voller Dentistry right away to schedule a treatment consultation in our Kittaning dental office.

 What is a Dental Crown?